Nguruman Escarpment, Kenya

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your holiday to Shompole or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your vacation to Shompole or take a look at our itineraries to Maasai Mara and Southern Kenya

 Shompole is a stylish safari camp situated at the edge of the Great Rift Valley.
 From its elevated position on the side of the Nguruman Escarpment, Shompole overlooks the vast plains below and the mountain for which the camp is named.